efeefe/is/pages/03.opendott/regeneration/item.md

 ![Recycling Centre](recycling-centre.jpg?lightbox=1000)

 It was against that background that I arrived at the park, not sure what to expect from it.
 There still are some waste management facilities in the vicinity: a collection point for recyclables and more.
 I had already heard of this kind of transformation on top of obsolete landfills, but being there to experience the idea of neutralization felt even more relevant at this moment.
 The park is growing slowly - the week before there was a tree planting event scheduled, which I can't tell even took place in the end.
-There were people working that day, and the occasional walker by.
+There were people working that day, and the occasional visitor.

 ![Riverside Nature Park](nature-park.jpg?lightbox=1000&resize=455,455)
 ![Bench](bench.jpg?lightbox=1000&resize=455,455)